babel/website/website/blog/2018-06-25-on-consuming-and-publishing-es6+-packages.md

 ## Let's Do This!

-Compiling JavScript shouldn't be just about the specific ES2015/ES5 distinction, whether it's for our app or our dependencies!
+Compiling JavaScript shouldn't be just about the specific ES2015/ES5 distinction, whether it's for our app or our dependencies!
 Hopefully this is an encouraging call to action re-starting conversations around making compiling dependencies more first class.

-This post goes into some of the ways Babel should help with this effort but we'll need everyone's help to change the ecosystem: more education, more opt-in published packages, and better tooling.
+This post goes into some of the ways Babel should help with this effort, but we'll need everyone's help to change the ecosystem: more education, more opt-in published packages, and better tooling.

 Let's take advantage of ES2015+ not just in our own code, but our dependencies.